 Guest houses offer an altogether unique sort of vacationing experience.
 With in-the-know locals at hand to offer top tips on where to go and what to see, they're a sure way to inject some more authentic sights and pursuits into any trip.
-Then comes the eye-catching architecture, whether it's a steep-gabled 1600s cottage or an Antebellum plantation estate with Spanish moss draped overhead.
+Then comes the eye-catching architecture, whether it's a steep-gabled 1600s cottage or an Antebellum farm estate with Spanish moss draped overhead.
 What's more, B&Bs are a chance to tread off-beat neighborhoods and districts, taking you away from popular sightseeing areas to bohemian hubs and quiet residential quarters.

 The joys of Key West bed and breakfasts are endless.
 These are the pads that can have you waking to the sound of lapping waves on white-tinted beaches and rising to bristling palm trees as the trade winds blow in, all without even jetting off from the United States.
 There's also the buzz of Duval Street to uncover, where daquiri bars and mojito cocktails clink in samba jazz dives, and folk dine on fruity Carib fish dishes.